flaasz/Valhalla-Updater/README.md

 ## Installation

 1. Clone the repository:

    ```bash
    git clone https://github.com/your_username/valhalla-updater.git
    ```

 2. Install dependencies:

    ```bash
    npm install
    ```

 3. Start it to generate config:

    ```bash
    npm start
    ```

 4. Customize `.env`, `./config/config.json` and `./config/messages.json` with your configuration details.

-##### [!]
+**[!]
 Currently available are only MongoDB and Pterodactyl.
-Please make sure the servers collection in MongoDB follows this structure:
+Please make sure the servers collection in MongoDB follows this structure**

 ```js
 {
     tag: 'ske', //short tag of the pack preferably from ip, ie. ske.valhallamc.io